somanjansahaweb/Fleet-Management-System/README.md

 Using loops and conditional statements effectively

-Structuring real-world applications using the main function pattern
+Structuring real-world applications using the main function pattern.